ibm-cloud-docs/watson-assistant/welcome-new-assistant.md

 {{site.data.keyword.conversationfull}}, focused on using **actions** to build customer conversations, is designed to make it simple enough for *anyone* to build a virtual assistant.
 Building, testing, publishing, and analyzing your assistant can all now be done in one simple and intuitive interface.

+If your watsonx Assistant instance is eligible for in-place upgrade, opening the instance page in IBM Cloud can automatically upgrade it to watsonx Orchestrate.
+No manual action is required to start the upgrade.
+For more information, see [Upgrading to agents with an in-place upgrade](/docs/watson-assistant?topic=watson-assistant-in-place-upgrade).
+{: note}

 - New **navigation** provides a workflow for building, previewing, publishing, and analyzing your assistant.

 - Each assistant has a **home page** with a task list to help you get started.